 - 2 tsp vanilla bean paste

-- 3 tbsp aquafaba (liquid drained from a can of chic peas) OR 1 whole egg
+- 3 tbsp aquafaba (liquid drained from a can of chic peas) 1 egg of egg replacement powder OR 1 egg

 Mix together the oil, milk and vanilla and heat until melted and well combined.